GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 Does not compile.

 ### Our Tech Stack